trishazdz/DIS-2019-Website/content/sponsor.md

 All sponsorship will go towards supporting both conferences.
 We offer five corporate support levels: Platinum, Gold, Silver, Bronze, and Friends.
 See the benefits and costs below.

-Interested in sponsoring DIS and [C&C 2019](https://cc.acm.org/2019/sponsor.php)?
+Interested in sponsoring DIS2019 and C&C2019?
 Please contact the [Sponsorship Chairs](mailto:sponsor2019@cc.cam.org).

 # Platinum sponsors
 Contribution of $20,000 or more: